timwappenhans/timwappenhans.github.io/_pages/about.md

 My main interest is quantitative research 📊 on the effects of events on the behavior of voters, politicians and parties.
 Moreover, I am interested in economic inequality 💸, its causes and consequences.

-If you want to talk about my research, hit me up on anytime via [✉️ Mail](mailto:frederik.thieme@hu-berlin.de).
+If you want to talk about my research, hit me up anytime via [✉️ Mail](mailto:frederik.thieme@hu-berlin.de).